madskjeldgaard/exformal-website-source/content/releases/madskjeldgaard-thespaceinbetween.md

 Satie [coined the term _furniture music_](http://www.slashseconds.org/issues/001/001/articles/11_psuchin/index.php), that is "a music which is like furniture - a music, that is, which will be part of the noises of the environment, will take them into consideration.
 I think of it as melodious, softening the noises of the knives and forks at dinner, not dominating them, not imposing itself.
 It would fill up those heavy silences that sometime fall between friends dining together."

+{{< imgh src="beach1.jpg" alt="Beach" caption="Photo: Mads Kjeldgaard." >}}

 Erik had a need to populate spaces, to battle silence, at least according to what he said – even though his music was telling him to resist this urge.
 I for my part would rather embrace the vacant lots of the city than fill them with gravel, glass and iron.

 ## Hearing the chorus

 The sheet music is in front of me now.
-I stumble through the notes slowly, like a child learning to read, spelling out each syllable at a time, slowly and patiently.
+I stumble through the notes slowly, like a child learning to read, spelling out each syllable, slowly and patiently.
 One note after the other, each one a shocking revelation in itself.
 Is this music a piece of furniture?
 That would make it a dead, lifeless object in the room.
 To me it is some thing alive, a body swashing with blood, because I am playing it, and I am a human being, alive in this room.

 The last remnants of the past note ringing out in the iron frame of the instrument, I find the next note with my fingers, harmonics decayed to something barely perceptible, and press it with a motion as if tripping over a garden rake and my face finding the moist, grassy ground.
 As it sounds out with all of the city in the background, I get a fuzzy feeling in the tummy, as I take it all in.
 There's a poem by [Whitman about this](https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version), I think, or a similar experience at least: